pavel1337/secretbox/README.md

 ## Install

-Easiest way to install is just to download latest binary, create config.yml and create systemd file out of template.
+Easiest way to install is just to download latest binary and "ui" folder, create config.yml and create systemd file out of template.

 ### Credits